tensorflow/tfjs-examples/visualize-convnet/README.md

 Step 3 and 4 (especially step 3) involve relatively heavy computation and is best done usnig tfjs-node-gpu instead of the default tfjs-node.
-This requires that a CUDA-enabled GPU and the necessary driver and libraries installed on your machine.
+This requires that a CUDA-enabled GPU and the necessary driver and libraries are installed on your system.

 Assuming those prerequisites are met, do: